Movatterモバイル変換

 <p>§1: The first rule of Fight Club is: You do not talk about Fight Club.</p><hr /><p>§2: The second rule of Fight Club is: Always bring cupcakes.</p>

-Historically, this has been presented as a horizontal rule or line.
-While it may still be displayed as a horizontal rule in visual browsers, this element is now defined in semantic terms, rather than presentational terms, so if you wish to draw a horizontal line, you should do so using appropriate CSS.
+Historically, the<hr> element has always been presented as a horizontal rule or line.
+While it may still be displayed as a horizontal rule in visual browsers, this element is now defined in semantic terms, rather than presentational terms.
+Therefore, if you wish to draw a horizontal line, you should do so by adding a border to an existing element using CSS.

 Attributes